pytorch/audio/README.md

 * Resample: (channel, time) -> (channel, time)
 * STFT: (channel, time, 2) -> (channel, frequency, time, 2).
 * ISTFT: (channel, frequency, time, 2) -> (channel, time, 2).

-A spectrogram can be converted to DB scale or Mel scale, using AmplitudeToDB and AmplitudeToMel.

-The Kaldi compliance interface follows Kaldi's interface, and provides access to: Kaldi's `fbank`, `spectrogram`, and `resample_waveform`.